 What is Counterbalance?

 - a force or influence that offsets or checks an opposing force

 As stated in the first definition, when one weight balances another, it shows the characteristics of a counterbalance.
-In one option, a weight of equal mass is arranged to offset the weight of the component part.
-The diagram to the right shows that this is usually accomplished using a pulley system, a cable and a weight.
+In one option, a weight of equal mass to offset the weight of the component part.
+The diagram to the right shows that this is usually accomplished using a counterbalance pulley system, a cable and a weight.

-Using Vulcan Spring’s Conforce® spring for this application will greatly reduce the added weight and space required to counterbalance the component.
-Our stock spring, SH10K33 for example, would work for 28” of travel.
+Using Vulcan Spring’s Conforce® counterbalance spring for this application dramatically reduces the added weight and space required to counterbalance the component.
+Our stock counterbalance spring SH10K33, for example, would work for 28” of travel.
 The weight of this spring is .07 pounds, which provides 5 pounds of force.
 The outside diameter is approximately 1.00”.